Panopta/scripts/panopta-cli/README.md

-The above example command will put servers for the customers with customer keys `customer-1` and `customer-2` that have a fully qualified domain name that ends in ".edu" and that have the tag "linux" applied them into a maintenance period starting at 11:59pm on Christmas Eve until midnight on Christmas morning.
+The above example command will put servers for the customers with customer keys `customer-1` and `customer-2` that have a fully qualified domain name that ends in ".edu" and that have the tag "linux" applied to them into a maintenance period starting at 11:59pm on Christmas Eve until midnight on Christmas morning.

 ### Dry Run